rosell-dk/webp-express/README.md

 The plugin takes care of setting the "Vary" HTTP header to "Accept" when routing WebP images.
 When the CDN sees this, it knows that the response varies, depending on the "Accept" header.
 The CDN is thus instructed not to cache the response on URL only, but also on the "Accept" header.
 This means that it will store an image for every accept header it meets.
 Luckily, there are (not that many variants for images)[https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation/List_of_default_Accept_values#Values_for_an_image], so it is not an issue.

+### I am on Cloudflare
+Without configuration, Cloudflare will not maintain separate caches for jpegs and webp; all browsers will get jpeg.
+To make Cloudflare cache not only by URL, but also by header, you need to use the [Custom Cache Key](https://support.cloudflare.com/hc/en-us/articles/115004290387) page rule, and add *Header content*  to make separate caches depending on the *Accept* request header.

+However, the *Custom Cache Key* rule currently requires an *Enterprise* account.
+And if you already have that, you may as well go with the *Polish* feature, which starts at the “Pro” level plan.
+With the *Polish* feature, you will not need WebP Express.

+To make *WebP Express* work on a free Cloudflare account, you have the following choices:

+1. You can configure the CDN not to cache jpeg images by adding the following page rule: If rule matches: `example.com/*.jpg`, set: *Cache level* to: *Bypass*

+2. You can set up another CDN (on another provider), which you just use for handling the images.
+You need to configure that CDN to forward the *Accept header*.
+You also need to install a Wordpress plugin that points images to that CDN.

 ### Does it work with lazy loaded images?
 No plugins/frameworks has yet been discovered, which does not work with *WebP Express*.